 In March, then federal Finance Minister Paul Martin was invited to a meeting of over 800 members of The Board and guests at the Hyatt Regency to stop The Board's federal Debt Clock, just shy of $600 billion.
 The story was covered from coast to coast and was reported worldwide.
 See Debt Clock facts and article.
 Work started on the 2010 Olypmic bid.
 The first B.C.
 Business Summit was held with 800 delegates.
 Community Affairs began an examination of early childhood development, in co-operation with the YWCA.
 The Advanced Technology Task Force was set up.

-At the millennium, then chairman Rick Turner named The Board's Leaders of Tomorrow Mentorship Program® with 200 students joining in the first year.
+At the millennium, then chairman Rick Turner named The Board's Leaders of Tomorrow Mentorship Program with 200 students joining in the first year.
 Through lobbying, The Board achieved a total cumulative reduction of 8.7 per cent of the civic portion of business property tax.
 The Early Childhood Development Task Force Report, The Convention Centre Expansion Task Force Report and The Leisure, Entertainment and Arts Task Force Report and a task force report on airport governance were published.
-The Board began giving regular networking seminars as part of the monthly members' receptions and The Board incorporated The Vancouver Board of Trade Foundation as a charity.

-With the goal of recapturing the spirit of Vancouver, The Board launched Spirit of Vancouver® to rally business and community leaders to revitalize community spirit and inaugurated the Greater Vancouver Leadership Summit.
+With the goal of recapturing the spirit of Vancouver, The Board launched the Spirit of Vancouver initiative to rally business and community leaders to revitalize community spirit and inaugurated the Greater Vancouver Leadership Summit.
 Carole Taylor volunteered to take the lead with Spirit of Vancouver, resulting in saving the fireworks and renaming them the HSBC Power Smart Celebration of Light and the launch of a new event, Symphony in the Park.
-The Managers' ToolboxTM series was developed as an important product offering for small business members and the Community Leadership Summit was launched.
-The Board's web site, board of trade.com was re-launched with new features that include online registration for events.
+The Board's website was re-launched with new features that include online registration for events.

 The Board released its Report on Property Crime in Vancouver.
-Managing director, Darcy Rezac published a book in February with partners Gayle Hallgren and Judy Thomson, titled The Frog and Prince, Secrets of Positive NetworkingTM.
 Vancouver's successful bid for the 2010 Olympics was celebrated under the Spirit of Vancouver brand.

-The Board hosted the inaugural meeting of the Greater Vancouver Chambers RoundtableTM for all of the chambers of commerce in the Lower Mainland and surrounding region to introduce Spirit of Vancouver 2010TM, encouraging engagement in the planning of the 2010 Olympic and Paralympic Games.
-The Board was also successful in forming a coalition to demand a new vote by the 2005 TransLink board to save the controversial Richmond-Airport-Vancouver (RAV) rapid transit line.
-The Canadian Chamber adopted a Board resolution on the subject of property crime/sentencing of chronic offenders.
+The Board was successful in forming a coalition to demand a new vote by the 2005 TransLink board to save the controversial Richmond-Airport-Vancouver (RAV) rapid transit line — known today as the Canada Line.
+The Canadian Chamber adopted a Vancouver Board of Trade resolution on the subject of property crime/sentencing of chronic offenders.

 Another one-per-cent shift per year in Vancouver property tax reductions for businesses equated to an estimated $43 million savings per year for business.
 The Board released a follow-up Kids ‘N Crime Economic Report.

-The Board of Trade released reform recommendations in its report, The Joint Pursuit of Value, joined the Smart Tax Alliance in support of retaining the Harmonized Sales Tax (HST), and launched the first-ever Aboriginal Opportunities Forum.
+The Board of Trade released reform recommendations in its report, The Joint Pursuit of Value, joined the Smart Tax Alliance in support of retaining the HST, and hosted its inaugural Aboriginal Opportunities Forum.
 In August, The Board of Trade announced the appointment of new President and CEO Iain Black.